yespuri/8thlight-react/README.md

   }
 ```

-If you want to run this code, you'll also need to register a Google API Key.
+After cloning and installing packages, you'll need to register a Google API Key.
 A guide can be found [here](https://developers.google.com/books/docs/v1/using).
-In server.js you can then replace process.env.APIkey with your own key.
+In backend/services/bookService.js you can then replace process.env.APIkey with your own key.
 Once the node packages are installed running `npm start` from the root folder will start the client and Node server.

 ## Built With